scalar-labs/scalardb/docs/getting-started-with-cosmosdb.md

 }
 ```

 Before reapplying the schema, please drop the existing namespace first by issuing the following.
-(Sorry you need to issue implementation specific commands to do this.)

 ```
 $ java -jar $PATH_TO_SCALARDB/target/scalar-schema.jar --cosmos -h <YOUR_ACCOUNT_URI> -p <YOUR_ACCOUNT_PASSWORD> -D
 $ java -jar $PATH_TO_SCALARDB/target/scalar-schema.jar --cosmos -h <YOUR_ACCOUNT_URI> -p <YOUR_ACCOUNT_PASSWORD> -f emoney-transaction.json
 ```

-Please use [this](getting-started.md#store--retrieve-data-with-transaction-service) to check different storage functions.
+Please use [this](getting-started-with-cassandra.md#store--retrieve-data-with-transaction-service) to check different storage functions.